 Benefit Cap Rules

-The benefit cap is a limit on the total amount of income from certain benefits a household can receive.
+The benefit cap limits the total amount of certain benefits a household can receive.

 It is set at a different level depending on whether you live inside or outside of London.

 - £442.31 a week if you are a couple or have children and live in London;

 - £384.62 a week if you are a couple or have children and live outside London;

 - £296.35 a week if you are a single person and live in London;

 - £257.69 a week if you are a single person and live outside London.

 If you are affected by the benefit cap your Housing Benefit or Universal Credit will be reduced.

 The benefits included when seeing if your benefit income exceeds the benefit cap are: